jmcaluyafuentes/portfolio-T1A2/READ.md

 <img src="./markdown-images/screenshot-home-hero-mobile.jpg" alt="Hero section of home page in mobile screen" width="350px">

-The first image above shows the appearance of home page when the users (employers) visited my website.
+The first image above shows the appearance of home page when the users (employers) visits my website.

 I placed the greetings "Hello, I'm" on top of the profile photo to signify my courtesy and respect to the users.
 They will see right away a brief information about myself (i.e., complete name and my role as full stack web developer).
 These contents are centered on the hero section with good amount of white space to draw their attention to the main thing.